My approach to teaching Judo is to plant the seeds, nurture them, and then emphasize patience, for quality takes time:

 teaching and promotion of Judo for sport and self defense.

-Ohlenkamp has been a coach and advisor to the Braille
+Ohlenkamp was coach and advisor to the Braille

 Institute of America Judo Team from 1976 to 2006.
 He was also instrumental in the creation of a national Judo program for blind athletes, and served many years as head coach and coordinator for the U.S. Association for Blind Athletes.
 He